-The prostate is provided by the following nerves:
+The prostate is supplied by the following nerves:

-- The sympathetic provide is supplied by the superior hypogastric plexus.
+- The sympathetic supply is supplied by the superior hypogastric plexus.
 The preganglionic sympathetic fibres originate from L1 and L2 spinal sections.

-- The parasympathetic provide is offered by the pelvic splanchnic nerves which express preganglionic fibres from S2, S3, S4 spinal sections.
+- The parasympathetic supply is offered by the pelvic splanchnic nerves which express preganglionic fibres from S2, S3, S4 spinal sections.

 Development of The Prostate Gland

 The prostate grows from these sources: